skipoleschris/xsbt-cucumber-plugin/README.markdown

 The testProjects/multiModuleTestProject in the plugin source repository shows this setup in a multi-module project.

+#### Running as a test framework ####
+If you wish to support cucumber running as a test framework (via the test task) then the following settings should be placed in the build file instead:

+    val testIntegration = "templemore" %% "sbt-cucumber-integration" % "0.7.0" % "test"

+    lazy val myProject = Project ("my-project", file ("."), settings = Defaults.defaultSettings ++
+                                             CucumberPlugin.cucumberSettingsWithTestPhaseIntegration ++
+                                             Seq(libraryDependencies ++= Seq(testIntegration)))

 ## Customisation ##
 The plugin supports a number of customisations and settings.
+Note that these setting customisations only apply to running using the standalone 'cucumber' task.
+Running cucumber as a test framework does not support any customisation options.

 The following settings can be modified to change the behaviour of the plugin:

 ### Cucumber Settings ###
-* cucumberFeaturesDir - The location of the cucumber features directory within the projects.
-Defaults to a java.io.File of ./src/test/features
+* cucumberFeaturesLocation - The location of the cucumber features directory within the projects.
+Defaults to the String "classpath:".
+Can be set to a specific classpath location or a full file path
 * cucumberStepsBasePackage - The base package from which to search for files containing Steps.
 Defaults to an empty String (search all packages)
 * cucumberExtraOptions - Additional commandline options to pass to the cucumber command.
 Defaults to an empty List[String]